gnimnehc/gitHear/readme.txt

 Git track changes of files.
 Creating a new branch is quick and simple.
 Git merge with no--ff.
-Git is a free solfwere.
+Git is a free solfware.